 ‘It’s Archive Guild business.
 Dion pays and gets a receipt so that he can be reimbursed for his expenses.’

 That sounded strange to Devesi, was she being treated as “guild business”?
 She wasn’t sure but she did know that she was hungry and certainly wasn’t in a position to refuse a free meal.
-The manager greeted Dion with a warm smile and she showed them to a private alcove.
+The manager greeted Dion with a warm smile and showed them to a private alcove.
 Devesi chose the seat in the far corner and took off her windfoil.
 A server not much older than Devesi looked down her nose at her.

 'May I take your backpack?'
 The server made her disdain clear.

 Devesi shook her head, ignoring the server’s disapproving frown as she propped her windfoil in the corner behind her chair.
-To take her coat off Devesi unbuckled the wide straps around her forearms and the ones that secured the divided fabric of the bottom half of her coat around her legs.
+Before she could take her coat off she unbuckled the wide straps around her forearms and the ones that secured the divided fabric of the bottom half of her coat around her legs.
 Devesi wrapped her coat around her windfoil as an extra precaution and Dion nodded his approval.
 The leather cover around her windfoil was an adequate barrier for a magical object but it was best to avoid temptation.
 Windfoils were very valuable, but extremely dangerous in the hands of amateurs.
 The patterns of runes could absorb energy from any person curious enough to make an attempt to master them and become uncontrollable.

 ‘I should have already asked you Devesi if there is anyone, perhaps a family member or friend, you want me to contact for your emotional support during this process?’
 Dion asked.